SPKB24/Simple-Recipe/README.md

 - Other miscellaneous tasks

 ### Sohit Pal @SPKB24
-- Setup GUI
+- Handled Yummly API call and response
-- Help with handling API call to Yummly and parsing the resulting JSON
+- Parsed the response to provide data for the GUI